 Badgr Pathways is a service that allows credential holders the ability to connect different Open Badges from multiple issuing organizations.
 For example, you can receive credentials from multiple universities, but all those certifications can be linked together under a Badgr Pathway.
 Badgr Pathways changes the way a user can represent your credentials, because instead of a static list of qualifications a user has received, they can build a model of how their learning has progressed and where their focus will be in the future.

-Learning Machine offers services to support the users of Blockcerts by developing software around the Blockcerts codebase specifically designed for integration teams creating customized solutions for an institution.
+Learning Machine offers services to support the users of Blockcerts by developing software around the Blockcerts codebase.
+This is specifically designed for integration teams creating customized solutions for an institution.

 In late 2017, Learning Machine began working with The Maltese Ministry for Education and Employment (MEDE) on the pilot Blockcerts program.
 Apparently, the pilot was successful because in early 2019, the Maltese government announced the nationwide rollout of the Learning Machine Issuing System to all schools.
 All diplomas, transcripts, school leaving certificates, and other records for public or private education will be issued using the new system.